popphp/popphp-tutorial/README.md

 INSTALL
 -------

-Create a new proiect with it:
+Create a new project with it:

 ```console
 $ composer create-project popphp/popphp-tutorial project-folder